-Recently I cooked up a pastrami Tri-Tip for #traegerday which was May 12, 2018.
-It was one of those cooks that I was a little leery about since I knew there was a longer than normal time commitment to cure it and get it right.
+Recently I cooked up a pastrami Tri-Tip which was one of those cooks that I was a little leery about since I knew there was a longer than normal time commitment to cure it and get it right.

 If you aren’t familiar with the exact process, which was new to me as well, pastrami needs to be cured for several days.
 So I had my meat curing for 10-11 days before taking it out.
 I rotated my meat every day to make sure it was curing as evenly as possible.
 Here is the whole recipe that I used.